lmjohns3/theanets/docs/creating.rst

 -----------

-A :class:`recurrent autoencoder <theanets.recurrent.Autoencoder>`, just like its feedforward counterpart, takes as input a single array of data :math:`X` and attempts to recreate the same data at the output, under a squared-error loss.
+A :class:`recurrent autoencoder <theanets.recurrent.Autoencoder>`, just like its feedforward counterpart, takes as input a single array of data :math:`X \in
+\mathbb{R}^{t \times m \times n}` and attempts to recreate the same data at the output, under a squared-error loss.

 A recurrent autoencoder thus requires the following inputs: